grodansparadis/vscp-doc-spec/vscp_register_abstraction_model.md

 ## Level II - Register Abstraction Model

 The level II abstraction model is the same as Level I but covers a much wider address space.

-The registers are laid out in an 32-bit address space with the standard Level I register map on the top (0xFFFFFF80 - 0xFFFFFFFF) and where 0xFFFF0000 - 0xFFFFFFFF is a reserved area.
+For level II the register space from address 0xFFFF0000 to 0xFFFFFFFF is reserved for standard registers.
+The level I standard register space is present in this area at address 0xFFFFFF80 to 0xFFFFFFFF.

 ## Remote variables:id=remote-variables